Friday, March 26, 2010

 "Over 70% of our planet is covered in water.
 It’s a wet, blue planet.
 Everything we allow to travel down the plumbing pipes of our homes, offices, and places of recreation eventually makes its way into our oceans.
 So much more than mere locales of unspeakable beauty and vehicles for golden tans, these oceans and their coastlines provide food for massive amounts of organisms, including humans.
 A large number of Earth’s human populations live in coastal areas and rely heavily on foods from the ocean to sustain themselves, as well as for their livelihoods.
 Oceans also provide buffers from storms, which have increased in intensity as the Earth has warmed.

-“Acid Test”, narrated by ocean activist and actress Sigourney Weaver, we learn about the “other CO2 problem,” the rise in carbon dioxide levels in the oceans.
+In the remarkable documentary film “Acid Test”, narrated by ocean activist and actress Sigourney Weaver, we learn about the “other CO2 problem,” the rise in carbon dioxide levels in the oceans.
 This increase in CO2 is adversely affecting the ability of marine organisms to grow their exoskeletons.
 Traveling up the food chain, as successive organisms loose their food sources, the problem eventually becomes a human one.
 Similarly, the multi award-winning documentary film “Flow” assesses the world’s growing lack of access to fresh water.
 According to the film, of the 6 billion humans on Earth, over 1.1 billion don’t have regular sources of fresh drinking water.
 Furthermore, the fresh water that is available is running out.

-“The Story of Stuff” about the life cycle of processed goods put out a new film this week on bottled water.
+Annie Leonard, a sustainability proponent perhaps best known for her animated film “The Story of Stuff” about the life cycle of processed goods put out a new film this week on bottled water.
 “The Story of Bottled Water” examines the multi-million dollar industry, from what motivated its creation in the first place to its claims of purity as well as the waste that it generates.
 As this past Monday marked the 2010 World Water Day (an initiative that grew out of the 1992 United Nations Conference on Environment and Development in Rio de Janeiro), and this year’s theme is “water quality”, it seemed only fitting that this week’s small measure should address water conservation, preservation, and stewardship."

 She goes on to discuss the non-profit organization Oceana and the work being done by 5 gyres.
 (North Pacific Gyre also known as the “Great Pacific Garbage Patch”) and provides a link to these suggestions, submitted for consideration at the annual Buckminster Fuller Institute Challenge.